Foreigner in My Own Country: 5 Shocking Culture Contrasts

 I was born and raised in Los Angeles, but after 10 years in Barcelona I’ve adapted to a completely different way of life.
 The public transport is reliable, the police leave you alone, and nobody blinks at tattoos.
 Now I’m headed back to Cali to visit a family member battling cancer — and I can’t shake the feeling that I’ll be a foreigner in my own country the moment I step off the plane.

 This isn’t just nostalgia.
-It’s a real psychological shift that long-term expats know well: the place you left keeps changing, you keep changing, and eventually the gap between the two becomes undeniable.
+It’s a real expat returning home culture shock — going home after 10 years abroad means the place you left keeps changing, you keep changing, and eventually the gap becomes undeniable.
 That’s the experience I’m documenting here — and I’ll also be doing product reviews while I’m in the States, so the cannabis content is coming.

-These are the 5 things I’m most prepared to feel like a foreigner in my own country about when I hit L.A.
+These are the 5 expat returning home culture shock realities I’m most prepared for as a foreigner in my own country when I hit L.A.

-In Barcelona I can get anywhere in the city in 30 minutes — by Metro, bus, city bike, or on foot.
-Trains come every 5 minutes.
+The Barcelona vs Los Angeles lifestyle gap is obvious from day one — in Barcelona I can get anywhere in 30 minutes by Metro, bus, city bike, or on foot.
 In L.A., everything requires a car, and nothing is close.
 Getting a coffee from my parents’ house?
 A 10-minute drive minimum.
 That shift in daily mobility is going to hit hard.

 2. Tipping Culture